This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Keep your child away from others who are sick.
 Separate your child from siblings who are sick.
 Ask friends and family not to visit if they are sick.

 - Clean toys and surfaces.
 Clean toys that are shared with other children.
 Use a disinfectant solution to clean common surfaces.

 - Ask about medicine that protects against severe RSV.
 Your child may need to receive antiviral medicine to help protect him from severe illness.
-The medicine may be given if your child was born prematurely or has a chronic lung disease.
+This may be given if your child has a high risk of becoming severely ill from RSV.
 When needed, your child will receive 1 dose every month for 5 months.
 The first dose is usually given in early November.
 Ask your child's healthcare provider if this medicine is right for your child.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.

 Learn more about Respiratory Syncytial Virus (Aftercare Instructions)

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.